 Other projects investigate the formation, organisation and maintenance of mobile animal groups, the role of grouping in predator-prey interactions, the impact of grouping on resource competition and the effects of human-induced environmental change on all of these.

 We are also interested in the reporting of sampling biases in animal behaviour research.
 Often, the animals that we test are not fully representative of the wider populations that we seek to understand.
-We coined the acronym STRANGE to capture important sources of sampling bias.
-STRANGE stands for Social background; Trappability and self-selection; Rearing history; Acclimation and habituation; Natural changes in responsiveness; Genetic make-up; and Experience.
-The STRANGE framework aims to encourage the animal behaviour research community to think about how we design experiments to minimise sampling biases and how we declare and discuss the impact and implications of sampling biases where these are unavoidable.
+The STRANGE framework aims to encourage us to think about how we design experiments to minimise sampling biases and how we declare and discuss the impact and implications of sampling biases where these are unavoidable.
 You can read the original STRANGE paper here and visit the STRANGE website and Twitter for guidance and updates.